RADESH626/black-noise-nextjs/memory-bank/progress.md

 6.  **Venta Model Refactoring**:
     -   Cleaned `src/app/acciones/VentaActions.js` by resolving merge conflicts and removing mock mode logic.
     -   Confirmed no API routes (`src/app/api/ventas/route.js`, `src/app/api/ventas/[id]/route.js`) existed for deletion.
+7.  **Fix for `obtenerDesignsPorUsuarioId` Error**:
+    -   Added `export async function obtenerDesignsPorUsuarioId(userId)` to `src/app/acciones/DesignActions.js`.
+This function queries the `Design` model to find designs associated with a specific `userId`.
+    -   Updated `memory-bank/funcionalidades/gestin-de-perfil-de-usuario.md` to reflect the usage of this new function.

 **Technical Achievements**:
 -   Successfully migrated all specified entity logic from API Routes to Server Actions.